by Garrick Dee

 Other things you’ll need

-The success or failure of any shaving regiment all depends on what you do before and after the actually process.
+The success or failure of any shaving regiment all depends on what you do before and after the actual process.

 It does not matter whether you shave the legs, armpits or the privates the shaving part is just part of the equation.